byllyfish/finsy/docs/table_entry.md

 To review the schema from the ngsdn example, type `print(p4info)`.

-## P4TableEntry
+# P4TableEntry

-The P4TableEntry class stores a human-readable version of P4Runtime TableEntry.
+The P4TableEntry class stores a human-readable version of a P4Runtime TableEntry.

 The constructor has one positional parameter (table_id).
 The rest are keyword-only parameters.
 All parameters are optional.

 ```python
 P4TableEntry(